or Call 03 9557 9113

 - Trouble breathing

-The fear and paralysis social anxiety creates can hamper your career progression and self esteem, as well as your personal relationships.
-It can be difficult to explain your feelings to family and friends, and your lack of participation in social events can cause misunderstandings.
+The fear and paralysis social anxiety creates can hinder your career progression and self-esteem, as well as your relationships.
+It can be challenging to explain your feelings to family and friends, and your lack of participation in social events can cause misunderstandings.

 The good news is that professional help is available to treat social anxiety.
-Mindfulness therapy and hypnotherapy are two methods that are often employed to help sufferers change their habitual thoughts and responses.
+Mindfulness therapy and hypnotherapy are two methods that may help sufferers change their habitual thoughts and responses.

-The decision to take control of your situation is a brave one, and can be empowering enough to make a difference on its own.
+The decision to take control of your situation is a brave one and can be empowering enough to make a difference on its own.
 However, it does take time to explore and unpick the underlying factors of anxiety disorders, and everyone’s experience is different.
-People also respond differently to therapy, and will have different personal goals, so timelines will vary based on the individual.
+Some people may experience relief from symptoms only after a few sessions, while others may benefit from regular, ongoing treatment.
+People also respond differently to therapy and will have different personal goals, which means timelines will vary based on the individual.

 Many options for treatment are available to you at Bayside Psychotherapy.
 Rather than use a homogeneous approach, your therapist will draw on a range of different methodologies to tailor your treatment program to you, based on the initial assessment and your own preferences.

-The approach applied may include one or a combination of Buddhist Psychotherapy, Psychoanalytic Psychotherapy, Dream work, NLP, Hypnotherapy and other counselling methods.
-With regular evaluations to ensure you are progressing well, our therapists will work with you to determine your ideal social balance, and introduce strategies to help you attain it.
-If you’d like to get a jump start, you can download our Stop Social Phobia self hypnosis recording to listen to at home.
+The approach applied may include one or a combination of Buddhist Psychotherapy, Psychoanalytic Psychotherapy, NLP, Hypnotherapy and other counselling methods.
+With regular evaluations to ensure you are progressing well, our therapists will work with you to determine your ideal social balance and introduce strategies to help you attain it.
+If you’d like to start hypnosis today, you can download our Social Phobia Self Hypnosis recording to listen to at home.